locationlabs/ansible-hsflowd/README.md

 # hsflow

-This role installed the host sflow daemon for gathering and sending metrics using sFlow.
+This role installs the host sflow daemon for gathering and sending metrics using sFlow.

 ## Requirements